Mehmed Sabahaddin: Biography

 Sabahaddin (right) with his brother Lütfullah.

 Mehmed Sabahaddin was born in Istanbul in 1879.
 His mother was Seniha Sultan, daughter of Ottoman Sultan Abdulmejid I and Nalandil Hanım, and half-sister to Abdul Hamid II.
 His grandfather being Sultan Abdulmejid, and his uncles were Murad V, Abdulhamid II, Mehmed V, and Mehmed VI.
 His father was Mahmud Celaleddin Pasha, the son of Grand Admiral Damat Gürcü Halil Rifat Pasha.
 Having royal blood on his maternal side made him a Sultanzade, but he preferred to use the title Prince.

 Sabahaddin had a versatile and Western education at the Ottoman palace.
-For a time, he was put under house arrest when his father, who was a damat of the palace and a close friend of Sultan Abdul Hamid II, was dismissed from office on the grounds he was involved in the Raid on the Çırağan Palace.
+For a time, he was put under house arrest when his father, who was a damat of the palace and a close friend of Sultan Abdul Hamid II, was dismissed from office on the grounds of involvement in the Raid on the Çırağan Palace.
 Sabahaddin Efendi showed great interest in natural sciences and learned French.

 Sabahaddin fled the Ottoman Empire in late 1899 with his brother Ahmed Lutfullah and his father, who had fallen out with Abdul Hamid II, first to Great Britain, then to Geneva, to join the Young Turks.
 After a warning by the Federal Council of Geneva in 1900, they left the city for Paris.
 Prince Sabahaddin rose rapidly among the Young Turks in France, having the advantage of being a member of the royal family and son of a government minister.
 In France, he met Edmond Demolins, and became a follower of the school of social sciences.

-Sabahaddin advocated privatized economic policies and decentralized government, in opposition to national national economy.
+Sabahaddin advocated privatized economic policies and decentralized government, in opposition to national economy.
 This division plagued the Young Turk movement before 1908 and would be the central dispute in the more institutionalized political discourse of the Second Constitutional Era.
 In the first phase of his career in political opposition (1900–1908), he sought unity between Christians and Muslims, and met with leaders from the respective groups.

 On February 4, 1902 Prince Sabahaddin convened what was called the "First Congress of Ottoman Opposition".
 Ideological differences between the Young Turks were on full display.
 Prince Sabahaddin was a proponent of overthrowing Abdul Hamid II with British assistance.
 Ahmed Rıza disagreed with revolution, especially foreign intervention.
 When asked what sort of government would replace the Hamidian regime, Prince Sabahaddin and his supporters answered "a decentralized government based on the cooperation of the local and foreign bourgeoisie, supporting individual initiatives", while Ahmed Rıza's supporters in the Committee of Union and Progress defended a "centralized Constitutional Monarchy".
 This division is considered to have created the paradigm of the center-right and center-left in Turkey today.